sth/babel-plugin-add-filehash/README.md

 This Babel plugin makes sure the Babel output changes whenever the input file changes, even if it are only trivial/whitespace changes.

-This makes sure subsequent tools like webpack reprocess the file and show updated eslint messages/...
-It specificall works around a webpack bug that loses error messages on "unchanged" files: https://github.com/webpack/webpack/issues/2538
+This was necessary to make Webpack show updated eslint messages/... on "unchanged" files until webpack/webpack#2538 got fixed.
+This happened in Webpack v3.5.4 and now this plugin isn't necessary anymore for this usecase.

 ## Installation